zephir-lang/documentation/docs/lifecycle.md

 }
 ```

-This block is responsible for defining hooks into the Init events shown in the diagram above.
-There are three of these: `globals` for setting up the global variable space, `module` for setting up anything the extension itself needs to function, and `request` for setting up the extension to handle a single request.
+This configuration facilitates the execution of custom C code during the initialization process for various scopes.

 ## destructors

-The `destructors` block looks something like this:
+The `destructors` block handles cleanup logic during shutdown events.
+Four events are addressed: `request` for finalizing data before sending a response, `post-request` for cleanup after sending a response, `module` for extension-specific cleanup, and `globals` for cleaning up the global variable space.

 ```json
 {